News

 When Moving around the district, it is visible that there is serious dryness affecting plant, animal and human lives.
 Lives of these things are at risk, people struggle to get clean and fresh water for consumption, plants wither for water to keep growing, and animals starve to death, the unending conditions in the district have had a negative impact on both humans, plants and animals.

-Mr Obol Dima the former Youth Chairperson Adjumani District now an environmental activist blames the adverse heat on the rampant destruction of the natural forests in the district.
-He said that there are a number of human activities that lead to the adverse climatic conditions like indiscriminative cutting down of trees for charcoal, logs and farming in Zoka corridors and surrounding areas.
+Mr Obol Dima the former Youth Chairperson Adjumani District now an environmental activist blames the adverse heat on the rampant destruction of the natural forests in the district. “he said that there are a number of human activities that lead to the adverse climatic conditions like indiscriminative cutting down of trees for charcoal, logs and farming in Zoka corridors and surrounding areas.
+These trees were helping a lot in rainfall formation and climatic atmospheric modification.

-“Bush burning yet is another factor that causes climatic changes, bush burning has continued to be a threat to the ecosystem and general environment hence contributing to the current extremism in weather as the ozone layers get affected,“ says Mr. Obol.
+“Bush burning yet is another factor that causes climatic changes, bush burning has continued to be a threat to the ecosystem and general environment hence contributing to the current extremism in weather as the ozone layers get affected “says Mr. Obol.

-“Firstly, overgrazing and keeping animals beyond the capacity in the area and secondly overuse of nitrogen fertilizer that produces nitrous oxide into the atmosphere all these causes have led to negative effects on both humans and animals like constant drought, floods, increase incidents of pests and diseases, storms, reduction in water levels, high temperature, hunger, loss of biodiversity among others throughout the year.”
+Firstly, isover grazing and keeping animals beyond the capacity in the area and secondly over use of nitrogen fertilizer that produce nitrous oxide into the atmosphere all these causes has led to negative effects on both humans and animals like constant drought, floods, increase incidents of pests and diseases, storms, reduction in water levels, high temperature, hunger, loss of biodiversity among others throughout the year.

-Mr Michael lamented that all these negative effects on human, plants and animals can be avoided in some ways through use of renewable energy, diversification, keeping more animals instead of crop farming, use of integrated natural resource management approach, afforestation, conservation of existing wetlands and most importantly is the sensitization of the people on the dangers of climate change on both human being and animal lives.
+Mr. Michael lamented that all these negative effects on human, plants and animals can be avoided in some ways through use of renewable energy, diversification, keeping more animals instead of crop farming, use of integrated natural resource management approach, afforestation, conservation of existing wetlands and most importantly is the sensitization of the people on the dangers of climate change on both human being and animal lives.

 Trees and forests are key to addressing biodiversity and climate change as they absorb greenhouse gases like carbon dioxide from the air and help stabilise the earth’s climate.

 But as demand for food grows, an increasing number of forests and natural habitats are being destroyed to pave the way for more and bigger farmlands and pastures hence affecting the climate pattern in an area.
+As the earth’s temperature rises and moisture content in its atmosphere increases, weather patterns like droughts, heatwaves, wildfires, hurricanes, floods, landslides, storms, become more frequent, unpredictable and intense.

-Climate change refers to the long-term shifts in temperatures and weather patterns.
+Climate change refers to the long term shifts in temperatures and weather patterns.
 Such shifts can be natural, due to changes in the sun’s activity or large volcanic eruptions.

 Daily Express is Uganda's number one source for breaking news, National news, policy analytical stories, e-buzz, sports, and general news.